dbunibas/tenet/README.md

 # Engine Only Execution

-1. Make sure you have an OPEN-AI Key to execute the workflow.
+1. Make sure you have an LLM installed on your machine or a API_KEY to execute the workflow.
 2. Install requirements (pip install -r requirements.txt)
 3. Create a Postgres database with the following configuration:
    - dbname = "tenet"